Choose Your Province/State of Service

 Please visit our residential rates or business rates sections to view the rates specific to your location.

-Business customers who buy natural gas from Enbridge Gas will see a decrease in their natural gas bills ranging from about 21.4 to 32.7 percent per year, depending on location.
-The overall impact of these changes will depend on how much gas you use and whether or not you purchase your gas from a gas marketer.
+Business customers who buy natural gas from Enbridge Gas will see a decrease in their natural gas bills ranging from about $572 and $6,399 (7.8% and 23.4%) per year, depending on location.
+The overall impact of these changes will depend on how much gas you use and whether you purchase your gas from a gas marketer.

 Enbridge Gas buys natural gas and gas transportation services for our customers from the market and we pass these costs to you without mark-up.
 Delivery and storage rates are reviewed and approved by the Ontario Energy Board, which conducts an open review process with participation from consumer groups and Ontario municipalities.